nathangoulding/terraform-packet-connect/README.md

 # Packet Connect Terraform
-This terraform script demonstrates end-to-end connectivity with Azure, provisioned on Packet using terraform.
+This repository demonstrates setting up end-to-end connectivity with Azure on Packet using Terraform and Packet Connect.

 ![demo](./tf-packet-connect.gif)